xitu/gold-miner/article/2020/create-your-own-camscanner-using-python-opencv.md

 blurred_threshold = transformation(image)
 cleaned_image = final_image(blurred_threshold)
 cv2.imwrite(path + "Final_Image2.jpg", cleaned_image)
 ```

 ---

-To go through my other Data Science/Machine Learning blogs please visit:
-[**Shirish Gupta - Medium**
-**Read writing from Shirish Gupta on Medium.
-I am an Economist by academia, Data Scientist by profession and a Traveler…**medium.com](https://medium.com/@shirishgupta)

 The end for now.
 Have any ideas to improve this or want me to try any new ideas?
 Please give your suggestions in the comments.
 Adios.